-Specialises in late medieval -early modern maritime history, particularly in relation to Bristol.
-His current research interests lie in three main areas:
+I specialise in late medieval -early modern maritime history, particularly in relation to Bristol.
+My current research interests lie in three main areas:

 - Bristol's fifteenth-sixteenth century voyages of discovery.
-He has written four articles in this field and is running a major research project, entitled The Cabot Project, that is pushing forward the research.
+I have written four articles in this field and am currently running a major research project, entitled The Cabot Project, that is pushing forward the research.

 - The illicit trade of early modern England.
-He has written a book on this subject, with his work also featuring in a number of popular publications, including programmes on Radio 4 and an article in BBC History Magazine (July 2012).
+I have written a book on this subject, with my work also featuring in a number of popular publications, including programmes on Radio 4 and articles in BBC History Magazine.

 - Irish overseas trade and economic development in the sixteenth century.
-This research is connected to his former ESRC-funded project Ireland-Bristol Trade in the Sixteenth Century (2006-2008).
-He is currently preparing two articles, which are outputs of this project.
+This research is connected to my former ESRC-funded project Ireland-Bristol Trade in the Sixteenth Century (2006-2008).
+I am currently preparing two articles, which are outputs of this project.

-He welcomes proposals on the social or economic aspects of Bristol's medieval or early modern past.
-He would also be happy to supervise work on the maritime history of these periods.
-He has supervised or co-supervised eight research students to completion and is currently involved in supervising six others.
+I welcome proposals on the social or economic aspects of Bristol's medieval or early modern past.
+I would also be happy to supervise work on the maritime history of these periods.
+I have supervised or co-supervised eight research students to completion and am currently involved in supervising several others.

 - David Sivier, 'The development of Bridgwater in the medieval and early modern period' (PhD, 2013), co-supervisor with Mark Horton